oshied/directord/docs/installation.md

   accordingly.
 See [the Service Setup Section](service-setup.md) for more on these options.

+##### Installations By Script

-The script `prod-setup.sh`, within the tools directory, can be used to automate the setup of Director using a package based installation.
+The script `prod-setup.sh`, within the tools directory, can be used to automate the setup of Director using a package based installation which was created to provide a means to bootstrap clusters quickly in a production environment.

+The script `dev-setup.sh`, within the tools directory can be used to automate the setup of Director from source, which was created to allow developers to get and running quickly with Director on a development system.